konstantinfarrell/hotrc/README.md

 # HotRC

 hotrc ("hot-are-see") is a python based command line utility that lets you add or remove an alias to/from your `.bashrc` file without having to jump around between text editors, or restart the shell.
+It is advantageous to `alias` as the changes to `.bashrc` are persistent and don't rely on the user session.

 ## Install